 to carry enough fuel for 65 hours at full speed of 70.6 mph.
 It

 was agreed that a further ship be ordered and the new ship, classed

-as "Admiralty A Class", was designated the R38.
-The
+as "Admiralty A Class", and the first was designated

 4x 520 lb of bombs

 8x 230lb of bombs